pachadotdev/r-packages-ubuntu/README.md

 sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/pachadotdev/r-packages-ubuntu/main/configure.sh)"
 ```

+If you get an error such as `E: The repository 'https://apt.pacha.dev ./ InRelease' is not signed.`, please run the configuration script again.
+It will add the updated public key.

 If you are on Ubuntu 22.10 or higher, the script will detect it and exit.
 This is because the official R sources are not compatible with those versions yet.

 The command will ask you to install: